gjbex/CMake-usecases/source_code/README.md

    C++ code for a shared libary and two executable, as well as a Python script and supporting modules.
 Specifically illustrates installation of non-targets.
+1. `templates`: example of installing a pure Python project that generates Bash wrapper scripts for each Python script from a common template.